 This is where backhaul or backloading comes into play.

-Movers are often willing to offer significant discounts to fill up empty truck space on their return trips.
+Haulers often offer significant discounts on return trips to fill up empty pickup truck space.

 But how do you find backhaul situations?